We have an in house kitchen here at Clowns Nursery where all food served is prepared Fresh on site by our dedicated kitchen team.

 We do not use any ready-made packet mixes and everything is prepared from scratch to the highest standard.

-We are a vegetarian nursery and have been awarded 5 stars by the Food Standards Agency.
+We are a vegetarian nursery, but we do serve fish, and have been awarded 5 stars by the Food Standards Agency.

 At Clowns we strive to provide children with a healthy, balanced and nutritious diet.
 We recognise that children have different requirements at different ages and stages of development and incorporate these into our menus.
 We also provide different utensils and equipment for children to use as their age and confidence increases.